Get ready - Section contents

 Once you have been accepted into your host institution, they will do all they can to help you find suitable accommodation.
-Some overseas institutions, particularly those in large cities, may have accommodation shortages and find it difficult to find a place for you before you arrive.
-If that's the case, may need to seek your own alternatives.
+Some short-term programs include accommodation.
+Other programs require you to seek your own arrangements.
 If your host institution cannot find accommodation, they will contact you prior to your departure and advise you on who to contact and what to do upon arrival.

 Unless you already have accommodation plans with family or friends, you will usually choose between on-campus or off-campus accommodation.

 Visit your chosen host university's website to identify available on-campus housing options.
 Applications for on-campus accommodation are typically made through either:

 - an application form provided as part of the application process to the host university

 - via their website.

 Many students will take up accommodation off-campus.
 Most partner institutions will have housing offices that will assist with this.
 In addition, your Education Abroad Adviser may be able to put you in contact with students who can provide advice about where to stay and where not to stay.
 Remember, you can also seek advice from other Australian students through the Global Society.

 It is always a good idea to shop around and, where possible, book early for the cheapest ticket.
 However, we still recommend not to book and pay for flights until you have received your acceptance notification from your host institution.